tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 Protocol 2 is shown in Figure&nbsp;2.

 <p align="center"><img src="sources/Protocol-2.png" width="570" /></p>
-<div align="center"><b>Figure&nbsp;2: Bulletproofs Protocol 2 [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
+<div align="center"><b>Figure&nbsp;2: Bulletproofs' Protocol 2 [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
 and More, Blockchain Protocol Analysis and Security Engineering 2018,
 Bünz B. et al">1</a>]</b></div>

 #### Protocol 2! - Range Proof Protocol with Logarithmic Size

-Protocol 2' provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
-It is build up in 5 parts; how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors, how to replace the inner product argument with an efficient inner-product argument, how to efficiently aggregate m range proofs into one short proof, how to make interactive public coin protocols non-interactive by using the Fiat-Shamir Heuristic<sup>[def](#fsh)</sup> and how to allow multiple parties to construct a single aggregate range proof.
+Protocol 2! provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
+It is build up in 5 parts:

+- how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors;
+- how to replace the inner product argument with an efficient inner-product argument;
+- how to efficiently aggregate $ m $ range proofs into one short proof;
+- how to make interactive public coin protocols non-interactive by using the Fiat-Shamir Heuristic<sup>[def](#fsh)</sup> and
+- how to allow multiple parties to construct a single aggregate range proof.

 A diagrammatic overview of a range proof protocol implementation is given in Figure&nbsp;3.

 <p align="center"><img src="sources/RangeProofDiagram.PNG" width="1000" /></p>
 <div align="center"><b>Figure&nbsp;3: Range Proof Protocol Implementation Example [<a href="https://doc.dalek.rs/bulletproofs/index.html" title="Dalek Cryptography -